Guidance for Instructors

 AI Detection Software

-Learning Innovation does not endorse any software or programs that claim to determine if any work was produced by AI.
-While instructors can use detection software, it should not be considered a definitive measure of cheating.
-Instead, we’d like to offer some considerations on how to design assessments that make using AI content ineffective.
+Learning Innovation does not endorse any software or programs that claim to determine if student’s writing was produced by AI.
+If instructors use detection software, it should not be considered a definitive measure of cheating, but rather the starting point of a conversation with the student about potential plagiarism.

 False Positives and Negatives